ZXG818/KaiyangIQS/README.md

 Author: Xinyu Li (李新宇), Doctor of Philosophy (student) at Xi'an Jiaotong University, China, <lixinyu0031@stu.xjtu.edu.cn>

-Lab: Nuclear Thermal-hydraulic Laboratory at Xi'an Jiaotong University (XJTU-NuTHeL), website: <http://nuthel.xjtu.edu.cn/index.htm>
+Lab: Nuclear Thermal-hydraulic Laboratory at Xi'an Jiaotong University (XJTU-NuTHeL), lab page: <http://nuthel.xjtu.edu.cn/index.htm>

 ## OpenFOAM version
-The improved quasi-static method solver, KaiyangIQS, developed in this study is based on OpenFOAM-v2006, and the website is <https://www.openfoam.com/news/main-news/openfoam-v20-06>
+The improved quasi-static method solver, KaiyangIQS, developed in this study is based on OpenFOAM-v2006, and the website is: <https://www.openfoam.com/news/main-news/openfoam-v20-06>

 ## Description
 There are three benchmark problems in this repository. *Unidimensional-rod-ejection*, *TWIGL-2D*, and *3D-rod-ejection* are the cases which has been validated in the paper.